Superpattern: Definitions and example

 If π is a permutation of length n, represented as a sequence of the numbers from 1 to n in some order, and s = s1, s2, ..., sk is a subsequence of π of length k, then s corresponds to a unique pattern, a permutation of length k whose elements are in the same order as s.
-That is, for each pair i and j of indexes, the ith element of the pattern for s should be less than the jthe element if and only if the ith element of s is less than the jth element.
+That is, for each pair i and j of indexes, the i-th element of the pattern for s should be less than the j-th element if and only if the i-th element of s is less than the j-th element.
 Equivalently, the pattern is order-isomorphic to the subsequence.
 For instance, if π is the permutation 25314, then it has ten subsequences of length three, forming the following patterns:

 A permutation π is called a k-superpattern if its patterns of length k include all of the length-k permutations.
 For instance, the length-3 patterns of 25314 include all six of the length-3 permutations, so 25314 is a 3-superpattern.
 No 3-superpattern can be shorter, because any two subsequences that form the two patterns 123 and 321 can only intersect in a single position, so five symbols are required just to cover these two patterns.